Yunhu-So/Data_Analysis_TFR_2024/README.md

 ## Regression Analysis between Crude Marriage Rate and TFR
 <img src="https://github.com/Yunhu-So/Data_Analysis_TFR_2024/blob/main/Graphs/Linear%20Regression%20CMR%20vs%20TFR.png" width="500"> <img src="https://github.com/Yunhu-So/Data_Analysis_TFR_2024/blob/main/Graphs/Polynomial%20Regression%20CMR%20vs%20TFR.png" width="500">

+Based on the regression analysis on Crude Marriage Rate and TFR, it is clear that as crude marriage rates increases, so does TFR.
+Correlation is found in such factors.

 ## Conclusion
-One possible factor could be the increase in life expectancy caused by technological improvements.
+One possible reason could be the increase in life expectancy caused by technological improvements.
+However, we can see from our analysis that other factors do exist.
+To solve decreasing trend in TFR, we should take a look into crude marriage rate, to check whether people are getting married.
+We have found out its rate is decreasing.
-To solve the issue of aging society, we need to consider several fundamental factors, not only TFR or number of birth.

-Correlation
+South Korea must focus on different policies to encourage people to get married as we can we from section 5 & 6 that living in South Korea is getting more harsh as time passes.
+By not only discussing negative trend in TFR, but also by taking a look at the overall living situation in South Korea, we may solve the serious issue that is happening in our country.